This is a question everyone asks us when we are little, but somewhere along the way they stop.

 - When you are watching television, think of the TV moms, which one do you like and why?
 Is there a tradition you could start in your family that would let you be that mom once in a while?
 Maybe once a month, you could make a fort in the living room, watch movies and sleep on the floor.
 No matter how busy you are, there is always time to create a tradition occasionally, even if it’s only once a year.

 There are times in life where there is genuinely little to do, when we are in waiting mode.
-I take those opportunities to dream; I carry a notebook and jot down ideas.
-My notebook has morphed into my Life Binder, a visual representation of my dreams.
-I share some of them with John in the car.
-Sometimes I even talk to Z about them to get her input.
+Take those opportunities to dream; carry a notebook and jot down ideas.
+My notebook has morphed into the Life Binder, a visual representation of life dreams; a portable vision board and task list all rolled into one.
+Try sharing some of these dreams with your partner the next time you are driving in the car, it may generate new ideas.

-Over time a picture is starting to emerge, one of a person I think is kind of cool and probably a little scary.
-This is who I want to be when I grow up.
+Over time a picture will start to emerge, one of a person you think is kind of cool and probably a little scary.
+This is who you want to be when you grow up.

 If you don’t have this picture in your mind, people will bend you to their will.
 They will say “If you want this, then you need to be like that.”
 If you know who you want to be, you will know if you are okay with that.
-This is what has happened to me over the last 10 years, and I didn’t even notice.
+This is what has happened to me, and many others I have met, and none of us even noticed it was happening.